 - Observe twice as much as you speak

-- Engage with open ended questions to observe the common practices including eye contact, comfort with shaking your hand, how they stand in relationship to you or the speaker, look to see if they block communication as a pattern (hands, eyes, arms, body)
+- Engage with open-ended questions to observe the common practices including eye contact, comfort with shaking your hand, how they stand in relation to you or the speaker, look to see if they block communication as a pattern (hands, eyes, arms, body)

 - Consider yourself a polygraph and note the highs and lows of emotional expression

 - If their voice goes up at the end of a sentence they are asking you a question, ask them for more detail.

 - Ask if there is anything they could explain more fully.

 - Don’t confront when you hear a lie.
 Listen and take notes.
 Go on to another matter and then circle back to get more details.
 Persons who are fabricating break down in their ability to be sequential.

 - There are lies of Commission and Omission

 - There are lies that are told verbally (psycholinguistics) and physically (body language)

 - Telling the truth from a lie is not always about what they say but how they say it.